nlm-irp-jianglab/Evolink/docs/index.md

 | g8004   | 0.19435017310947744   | 0.619534971390268     | 3.0051525400727557e-05 | 3.0051525400727557e-05 | sig          |

-When enabling the plot function (with -v or --visualization option), Evolink provides in the output directory four types of figures (see example outputs [here](https://github.com/nlm-irp-jianglab/Evolink/tree/main/test/output_dir) and [here](https://github.com/nlm-irp-jianglab/Evolink/tree/main/test/output_perm_dir)):
+When enabling the plot function (with -v or --visualization option), Evolink generates four types of figures in the output directory (see example outputs [here](https://github.com/nlm-irp-jianglab/Evolink/tree/main/test/output_dir) and [here](https://github.com/nlm-irp-jianglab/Evolink/tree/main/test/output_perm_dir)):

 #### 1) iTOL website input
 A tree file (input.tree) and annotation file (binary.txt) as well as a zipped file called **Evolink_itol_input.zip** are provided for users to visualize their results on the [Tree of Life (iTOL)](https://itol.embl.de/).